 Spyro The Dragon 1998 has the Ice Cavern (amusingly, it is an ice-themed level in a desert- and canyon-themed hub world).

 Bug! has the Burr-ubs.
 An icy stage, there are surprisingly few slippery areas.
 Made up for by the annoying snow fleas, and platforming sections over a Bottomless Pit.
 The boss was an abominable snowbug.

-The Mario Kart series has Vanilla Lake from Super Mario Kart, Frapple Snowlands and Sherbet Land from 64, Snow Land from Super Circuit, a different version of Sherbet Land in Double Dash, DK Pass in DS, DK Summit in Wii, and Rosalina's Glacier in 7.
+The Mario Kart series has Vanilla Lake from Super Mario Kart, Frapple Snowlands and Sherbet Land from 64, Snow Land from Super Circuit, a different version of Sherbet Land in Double Dash, DK Pass in DS, DK Summit in Wii, and Rosalina's Ice World in 7.

 The Valley of Repose in Pikmin 2, though besides the snow the only other wintery elements are a few Christmas-themed treasures in the Frontier Cavern.

 Ancient Domains of Mystery has one near the end of the game, and it's too slippery to use spiked boots.
 Throw the tons of Clingy MacGuffins to get past.
 The gods will also reward you if you use a Potion of Uselessness for this purpose.